 A dual dipole array radio telescope was assembled to investigate decametric radio emissions from Jupiter.
-The project aims to investigate the characteristics of the emissions.
-This dissertation starts with the basics of radiation and astronomical aspects of Jupiter, but emphasis is placed on the processes in the magnetosphere creating observable radio emissions.
-The emissions of radio signals due to Io influences was considered.
-The entire procedure of the assembly of the radio telescope is made clear, and key software used for noise prediction and analysis is underlined.
-Selected sets of data were qualitatively analysed, while all are statistically, quantitatively analysed and concluded.
-The project took place in the CRL (Concord Research Labs) where the investigation was supervised by Mr Weston and Dr Wild.
+The project aims to investigate the emissions characteristics.
+The thesis starts with explanation of radiation and astronomical aspects of Jupiter but places emphasis on how the processes in the magnetosphere creates observable radio emissions.
+In particular, Io influences on radio signals were considered.
+The procedure of radio telescope assembly and key methods for noise prediction and analysis is determined.
+Selected datasets were qualitatively analysed and statistics concluded.
+The project took place at the Concord Research Labs, supervised by Dr M. Wild.

 What did I want to achieve?

-In this project, I plan to identify the type of radio emissions from Jupiter that is observable on Earth.
+In this project, I plan to identify the type of observable Jovian Radio Emissions.

-In my independent research, I aim to understand the necessary background information for Radio astronomy, such as types of radiations; Jupiter’s planetary properties, such as the composition, size and different orbital satellites; Processes that induces the radio emissions, such as the interaction between the Magnetosphere and Io; Factors that influence the radio emissions, such as the Ionosphere.
+In my independent research, I aim to study the background information for Radio Astronomy, such as types of radiations; Jupiter’s planetary properties, such as the composition, size and different orbital satellites; Processes that induces the radio emissions, such as the interaction between the Magnetosphere and Io; Factors that influence the radio emissions, such as the Ionosphere.

 In the Concord Research Lab, I aim to set up a dual dipole antenna radio telescope at a suitable site location and calibrate electronic components in the radio receiver.
-A suitable length for the coaxial transmission cable will need to be calculated and obtained.
+A suitable length for the coaxial transmission cable will be determined by calculations.
 Preliminary experiments and observations will be conducted to indicate areas of improvement before the main investigation.

-Jupiter is the largest planet in the Solar System, being 318 times more massive than the Earth and 2.5 times the mass of all other planets combined.
+Being 318 times more massive than the Earth and 2.5 times the mass of all other planets combined, Jupiter is the largest planet in the Solar System.
 Its large volume and low density contributes to vigorous chemical reactions between the constituents gases such as methane, ammonia, silicon oxides.
 Over more, Jupiter has the most moons in the solar system, up to 69 known ‘natural satellites’.